From pizza earrings to tie-dyed scrunchies: inside Claire’s remarkable turnaround

 In many ways, Claire’s is the quintessential mall brand, and its fate over the years has been linked to the success of the mall.
 A decade ago, when malls began to decline, Claire’s sales started shrinking.
 A big part of Vero’s strategy has been to rethink where to locate Claire’s stores as consumers have changed their shopping habits.

 When Vero took over in 2019, 80% of Claire’s stores in the U.S. were in malls; the other 20% were on shopping streets in neighborhoods or outdoor lifestyle centers, where consumers are increasingly spending their time.
-Vero has doubled the number of stores in these non-mall locations.
+Vero has doubled the share of stores in these non-mall locations.

 “If a mall has died in a particular town, we’re moving to wherever the thriving shopping center is,” he says.
 “And we’re ensuring that the remaining mall stores are in high-quality malls that still get a lot of traffic.”